Passion first

 If a brief doesn't excite us, we don't take it.
 We'd rather turn down work than paint something we don't believe in.
 That's how every piece ends up portfolio-worthy.

-Four years of painting characters for the people who care most about them.
+Two years of painting characters for the people who care most about them.
 Here's how the studio came together — and why every commission still feels like the first.

 If a brief doesn't excite us, we don't take it.
 We'd rather turn down work than paint something we don't believe in.
 That's how every piece ends up portfolio-worthy.